medhachaitanya/copeoapp/_pages/terms.md

 Changes to This Terms and Conditions

-I may update our Terms and Conditions from time to time.
+These Terms and Conditions could be updated from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Terms and Conditions on this page.

 <br>